- Camel Card

-There are no fraternities or sororities and no all-freshmen residence halls.
-You'll be living with a mix of students from all four classes.
+There are no fraternities or sororities and no first-year residence halls.
 First-year students live in doubles, triples, and a few quads.
 Although it's not guaranteed, most upperclassmen have singles.

 The campus is generally referred to in three parts — north, central and south.
 Consult the campus map for an overall view of the campus and where buildings are located.